hexobandit/knowledge-db/KCSA.md

    - Monitor API server logs for anomalies.
    - Use tools like Falco to detect unauthorized API usage.
    - Rotate and revoke compromised certificates immediately.

+### Controller Manager
+The Kubernetes controller manager is a daemon that embeds the core control loops shipped with Kubernetes.
+In applications of robotics and automation, a control loop is a non-terminating loop that regulates the state of the system.
+In Kubernetes, a controller is a control loop that watches the shared state of the cluster through the apiserver and makes changes attempting to move the current state towards the desired state.
+Examples of controllers that ship with Kubernetes today are the replication controller, endpoints controller, namespace controller, and serviceaccounts controller.

+1. Access Controls
+   - Use certificates to authenticate the Controller Manager to the API Server.
+   - Limit access to the Kubernetes API server with RBAC roles tailored to the controllers.
+   - Disable unnecessary controllers using the --controllers flag.

+2. Network Security
+   - Run the Controller Manager on secure, internal networks or private nodes.
+   - Enforce HTTPS for communication between controllers and the API server.
+   - Restrict access to the Controller Manager process using firewalls.

+3. Configuration Hardening
+   - Set ```--use-service-account-credentials=true``` to avoid using root credentials.
+   - Limit the Controller Manager’s namespace-scoped operations with appropriate permissions.
+   - Configure ```--profiling=false``` to disable profiling endpoints.
+   - Enable leader election ```(--leader-elect=true)``` for high availability and to avoid split-brain scenarios.

+4. Monitoring and Threat Detection
+   - Enable and monitor Controller Manager logs for anomalies.
+   - Track resource reconciliation events to identify potential misconfigurations.
+   - Audit API calls made by the Controller Manager using API server logs.